Singapore's decades-long quest to be Asia's new art hub

 Yet, Singapore's ambitions to become a regional hub for international collectors faces significant challenges from elsewhere in Asia.
 The now-reticent Art Stage founder, Lorenzo Rudolf, has previously decried "stagnation" in the country's art scene, citing "booms" in other countries like Philippines and Thailand.

 Emerging markets like Indonesia and mainland China have launched major commercial art events in recent years.
 And, last week, Taiwan opened its inaugural Taipei Dangdai fair, grabbing the region's attention just days ahead of the ill-fated Singapore fair, which was due to open today.
-(Sandeep said that his participation at Taipei Dangdai was a major reason why he didn't sign up for Art Stage.)
+(Sandhu said that his participation at Taipei Dangdai was a major reason why he didn't sign up for Art Stage.)

 Perhaps most prominently, Art Basel Hong Kong -- which Rudolf himself helped build into an art world powerhouse -- still dominates Asia's fair market, attracting more than 240 exhibitors and 80,000 attendees last year.